What Pricing Strategy Should You Choose for Your Fitness Club?

 These elements themselves will encourage people to upgrade their accounts, but pairing them with the new touchpoint and relationship options will really drive home the value you’re offering.

-The premium package is different to the previous two.
+The premium package is different from the previous two.
 While the Freemium and Core packages are built around automation and high scalability, the premium package is built with personalization in mind.
-This makes it less scalable, but justifies a higher price point.
+This makes it less scalable but justifies a higher price point.

 The goal with the premium package is to appeal to those clients who haven’t experienced as large a gap between Desire and Ability to purchase.
 They still highly value their health and fitness (as all your clients do) and still have the financial means to invest in it.

 There’s no secret to this tier.
 It’s your standard personal training service.
 You hold consultations with clients, evaluate their lifestyle and habits, build workout plans (and maybe nutrition guidance?), and track their progress.

 You also leverage the touchpoints elements, motivating them, holding them accountable, giving suggestions, and ensuring that they’re always in the best possible position to achieve their goals.

 Add-ons are key to letting your members build truly customizable services that deliver the value that they need and want at a price point that they can afford.
 It doesn’t isolate potential clients like other packages may, instead it embraces them and their situation.

 It looks like this: imagine you have a client on the Core package who really wants to be on the Premium package because they want that level of personalization.
 But they can’t afford it.
 It’s $150 a month, which is simply too much.

 What if you could offer them personalization without the $150 price tag?
 What if you offered them a custom workout plan for $50?
 And a meal plan for $25?
 They won’t get the weekly check-ins, or accountability, or motivational messages, or regular adjustments to their workout – but they don’t really want or need that stuff anyway.